 - Living Dolls The Return Of Sexism by Natasha Walter: One of my favourite topics at university was feminism and looking at sexism.
 Whilst I looked at many key authors who have written about feminism and patriarchal structures most of the texts were published some time ago.
 This book was only published in 2011 and so appealed to me.
 It also has an updated introduction ,written in 2015 ,which refers to how there has almost been a new wave of feminism with the rise in social media in recent years.
 I am very interested to read about the various interviews that Walter conducted for the book.

-- over at this website Wuthering Heights by Emily Bronte: I am keen to read some classic novels and thought that Wuthering Heights would be a good starting point.
+- Wuthering Heights by Emily Bronte: I am keen to read some classic novels and thought that Wuthering Heights would be a good starting point.
 I am not sure how hard the language will be to understand but hoping it will be worth making the effort to read.

 - The Great Gatsby by F. Scott Fitzgerald: Doing it the wrong way around!
 After seeing the film adaptation and falling in love with the 1920s era I am simply curious to read the book.

 - Room by Emma Donoghue: I bought this book a long time ago and even after the film came out still haven’t got round to reading it.
 I think this book will be more dark than some of the other fiction books I have decided to read this year but I need to read it asap to see what all the rave reviews are about.